 The 1.2 Gigawatt Waterford nuclear power plant is 45 miles away at Killona, Louisiana.
 The River Bend nuclear power plant is 82 miles away at St Francisville, Louisiana.
 American Nuclear power containment buildings are required to withstand a direct hit from a jet passenger liner at landing speed of 167 mph (269 kmh).
 The danger is that a blast of this magnitude would take out the power grid for several weeks.
 American nuclear power plants have batteries to power the cooling system for 4 to 8 hours.
 After that it is up to generators.
 The critical problem would be what happens to all that piping at the Waterford plant.

-Questions: What happens after the New Madrid quakes of 2013 when 40 million Americans wake up without electricity, sewers and running water?
+Questions: What happens after 21st century New Madrid quakes when 40 million Americans wake up without electricity, sewers and running water?
 What happens when the injured have no standing hospitals?
 What happens when there are no roads and railroads to bring them food?

 Questions for Californians: California’s Salton Sea and surrounding basin sits over the San Andreas Fault, San Jacinto Fault, Imperial Fault Zone, and a “stepover fault.”
 There have been earthquake swarms in the area.
 The USGS is studying four active volcanoes on the south side of the Salton Sea.
 The volcanoes have been emitting a rotten egg smell (Hydrogen Sulfide) which has been detected 120 miles away in Los Angeles and San Diego.
 It was this same smell that preceded the eruption of Vesuvius which buried Pompeii in 79 AD.